 If yes, what model?

-(C) Copyright 2005-2013 Teletherm color palette designation EYESC3, EYECLOSE1, Teletherm Infrared Systems / Research - Asheville, NC - Stillwater, OK - Tampa, FL.
+(C) Copyright 2005-2019 Teletherm color palette designation EYESC3, EYECLOSE1, Teletherm Infrared Systems / Research - Asheville, NC - Tampa, FL.
 USA.
 All rights are reserved worldwide.